ArminJo/Arduino-BlueDisplay/README.md

 # BlueDisplay library for Arduino
-With the BlueDisplay library you create the GUI for your application, e.g. **Graphics, Text, Buttons and Sliders** on the Arduino itself.<br/>
+With the BlueDisplay library you create the GUI for your application, e.g. **Graphics, Text, Buttons, Sliders and Charts** on the Arduino itself.<br/>
 **No Android programming required!**<br/>
 The Arduino is **connected via USB-cable or Bluetooth** with your smartphone / tablet, where the BlueDisplay app renders the GUI.
 **GUI callback, touch and sensor events** are sent back to the Arduino, where they can be handled.<br/>